Whether you’re already a stay at home parent, or considering the possibility, money is a primary concern.

 The stay at home parent needs life insurance too.
 Even though they may not bring in a regular paycheck, they do provide for the family in immeasurable ways.

-If the stay at home parent were to die, the working parent would still need financial support for the family.
+If the parent staying home were to die, the working parent would still need financial support for the family.
 They’ll require time off of work, or they may want to work part-time for a while.

 They’ll also have to find a way to do all the things the stay at home parent did, such as child care, household responsibilities, and much more.